Salamanca

 1 hour 30 minutes

-The Archaeological Park of Cerro de San Vicente is an important site located in the city of Salamanca.
-It is situated on the summit of Cerro de San Vicente, the westernmost of the three hills upon which the city is built.
-In this area, remains of a settlement from the First Iron Age are preserved, linked to the Soto de Medinilla culture, as well as vestiges of the later Benedictine convent of San Vicente and the Napoleonic batteries built by French troops during the Peninsular War, a conflict that led to the destruction of the convent.
+This space preserves remains of a First Iron Age settlement, linked to the Soto de Medinilla culture, as well as vestiges of the later Benedictine convent of San Vicente and the Napoleonic batteries built by French troops during the War of Independence, a conflict that led to the destruction of the convent.

 Today, all these remains have been studied and musealized, allowing the visit to the hill to be structured into three main areas: